revel/revel/manual/controllers.md

-As part of handling a HTTP request, Revel instantiates an instance of your Controller, and it sets all of these properties on the embedded `rev.Controller`.
+As part of handling a HTTP request, Revel instantiates an instance of your Controller, and it sets all of these properties on the embedded `revel.Controller`.
 Therefore, Revel does not share Controller instances between requests.